 When to refer to physiotherapy

 Referral to physiotherapy is common in children with established musculoskeletal disease.
-For children with rheumatic disease such as inflammatory arthritis, the management is multidisciplinary and the physiotherapist will work to optimise joint range of movement, muscle strength and function alongside medical treatments.
+For children with rheumatic disease such as inflammatory arthritis, the management is multidisciplinary; the physiotherapist will work to improve joint range of movement, muscle strength and optimise function alongside medical treatments.

 - Functional problems (walking, clumsy) as part of the assessment to reach a diagnosis.